hove-io/navitia/documentation/rfc/ptref_grammar.md

 ### Get all the line that are not composed only of buses in connection with a given line

 In the home page of a line, you want to list the lines in connection.
-But, as there is a lot of bus lines, you only want the lines that contains other modes.
+But, as there are a lot of bus lines, you only want the lines that contain other modes.

 The search is:
 1. get all the connection of the line